JCKodel/my_own_mvvm_with_dependency_injection_blackjack_and_hookers/README.md

 **What goes in the ViewModel?**
 - You should be able to create and test the ViewModel in Dart alone, without any Flutter classes, widgets or contexts.
 - It has a `BuildContext`, some Flutter class, such as Material, Widget, Cupertino, etc.?
 It goes in the View.
+- You can build a class with business logic that is used by multiple view models, if you have such shared logic (think of `signOut` for example: it can be used by multiple view models).
+Let's call those classes `Service`.
+In this case, the golden rule is:  Services have `const` constructors (so they cannot have any state in it).
+ViewModels are always non-const (because they inherit `ChangeNotifier`).

 ## Dependency Injection: Decoupling Your Application